Geetima2021/vsdpcvrd/README.md

 ## Future work

-- STA analysis for different combination of PVT corner
 - Fixing timing violations
 - ECO
 - Performance characterization of VSDbabySOC and fixing timing violation if any and final tapeout